the missing user data platform

 Differences in browser behavior between trusted and untrusted sites

 Consent management is a tricky problem.
 IAB Europe is doing some work toward addressing it, with the open-source Transparency and Consent Framework.
-Although existing implementations are designed to nudge the user into not-transparent data practices, this framework does provide a starting point on which to build consent management that both implements the user's preferences accurately and provides a smooth user experience. (more info: Global Consent Manager.
-Global Consent Manager is a client-side component already under construction that can interact with server-side data platforms.)
+Although existing implementations are designed to nudge the user into not-transparent data practices, and are not yet getting real consent, this framework does provide a starting point on which to build consent management that both implements the user's preferences accurately and provides a smooth user experience. (more info: Global Consent Manager.
+Global Consent Manager is a client-side component that you can try in Firefox now, that can interact with server-side data platforms.)

 run either on the publisher's own infrastructure or as a third-party service so that small publishers don't need to touch the CMS or deploy and manage a new service